Fantaaad/Auto-Vuln-Tracker/README.md

 # Auto Vuln Tracker for Kali Linux

-A simple tool to **automate vulnerability scans, log results, and generate graphs** while practicing pentesting on Kali Linux.
+**Auto Vuln Tracker** is a simple tool to **automate vulnerability scanning, logging, and progress visualization** while practicing pentesting on **Kali Linux**.

+It helps you track your learning, organize your HackTheBox or lab practice, and visually measure your progress while learning vulnerability detection.

 ---

-## 🛠️ Features
+## ✨ Features

-✅ Runs `nmap` with vuln scripts on any target IP.
+✅ Runs `nmap` with vulnerability scripts against a target IP automatically.
-✅ Automatically saves the scan to a folder with the machine's name.
+✅ Saves scans in a folder named after the machine.
-✅ Logs the number of potential vulnerabilities found in a CSV file.
+✅ Logs the number of potential vulnerabilities in a CSV file.
-✅ Generates a graph to visualize your scanning progress over time.
+✅ Generates a visual graph showing vulnerabilities found across machines.
-✅ Helps you organize your HackTheBox or lab practice in a structured way.
+✅ Keeps your pentesting practice organized and structured.

 ---